So you’re looking for an income protection calculator are you?

 Assuming you pay 40% tax and using the lowest quote below of €76.02

-This means the net cost of your income protection is just €45.61 per month net.
+The net cost of your income protection (how does the tax relief work?) is just €45.61 per month.

 It’s a no-brainer.

-By the way, you’ll see Reviewable on some of the quotes above.
-This means the insurer fixes your premium for the first 5 years but can review and increase your premium after 5 years.
+You’ll also see Reviewable on some of the quotes above.
+Here the insurer fixes your premium for the first five years but can review and increase your premium after five years.